 Divorce is a complex process, especially when it comes to financial matters.
 Among the various considerations, maintenance obligations (also known as alimony or spousal support) often play a significant role in ensuring financial stability for both parties post-divorce.
 In Chicago, like many other jurisdictions, understanding the intricacies of maintenance, commonly known as alimony or spousal support, is crucial for a fair and equitable dissolution of marriage.

-Maintenance refers to the financial support provided by one spouse to the other during or after divorce proceedings.
-Its purpose is to help the receiving spouse maintain a standard of living similar to what they enjoyed during the marriage, especially if they lack the means to support themselves independently.
+Maintenance is the financial support provided by one spouse to the other during or after divorce proceedings.
+The purpose of maintenance is to help the underprivileged party maintain a similar standard of living to what they enjoyed during the course of the marriage, especially if they lack the means to support themselves independently.

 In Chicago, maintenance obligations are not set in stone but are rather determined based on various factors.
 While Illinois law provides guidelines for calculating maintenance, judges have discretion in applying these guidelines and considering additional factors such as:

-Income Disparity: One of the primary considerations is the income and earning potential of each spouse.
+Income Disparity: One of the primary considerations is income.
+What is the income of each party, and how much and for how long can they earn that income?
 If one spouse earns significantly more than the other or if there’s a large income gap, it may warrant maintenance payments.

-Standard of Living: The standard of living established during the marriage is often taken into account.
-The goal of maintenance is to help the dependent spouse maintain a similar standard of living post-divorce.
+Standard of Living: The standard of living established while married is often taken into account.
+The goal of maintenance is to help the dependent spouse maintain a similar lifestyle post-divorce.

 Financial Needs and Resources: The financial needs and resources of both parties are carefully assessed.
 This includes assets, debts, property, and any other financial obligations.